tomtom215/udev-audio-mapper/README.md

 - **Remote Administration**: Simplifying the management of audio devices on remotely administered systems
 - **Hardware Deployment**: Creating consistent configurations across multiple deployed systems
 - **Device Monitoring**: Creating stable device paths for monitoring systems to track

-## Common Problems Solved

-The USB Audio Mapper addresses several common issues that Linux users face with USB audio devices:

-1. **Inconsistent Device Ordering**:
-   - **Problem**: USB audio devices are assigned card numbers (card0, card1) based on detection order
-   - **Impact**: After a reboot, your USB microphone that was previously card1 might become card2
-   - **Consequence**: Applications configured to use a specific card number stop working

-2. **Configuration Persistence**:
-   - **Problem**: Audio settings and configurations often reference specific card names/numbers
-   - **Impact**: When card numbers change, your carefully configured ALSA or PulseAudio settings break
-   - **Consequence**: Requires manual reconfiguration after each device change or reboot

-3. **Multiple Identical Devices**:
-   - **Problem**: Two identical USB microphones appear the same to the system
-   - **Impact**: No reliable way to distinguish between them in applications
-   - **Consequence**: Unable to create reliable multi-microphone setups

-4. **Application Startup Dependencies**:
-   - **Problem**: Applications that auto-start may initialize before all USB devices are detected
-   - **Impact**: Applications might use the wrong audio device or fail to find expected devices
-   - **Consequence**: Requires manual intervention or complex startup scripts

-5. **Hardware Swapping**:
-   - **Problem**: Temporarily disconnecting a device can change the ordering of all other devices
-   - **Impact**: Disconnecting one device can break configurations for all other audio devices
-   - **Consequence**: Makes working with multiple USB audio devices frustrating

-USB Audio Mapper solves these issues by creating persistent, reliable device names and paths that remain consistent regardless of connection order or system changes.

 ## Features